CHAPTER 4 - LESSON 2

 Similar to a bar chart, but instead uses candlestick shapes to represent the open, high, low, and closing prices of each currency pair.

-• Candlestick charts are useful for identifying price patterns and trends and can also provide more information than line or bar charts.
+• Learning how to read Candlestick charts is useful for identifying price patterns and trends and can also provide more information than line or bar charts.

 Expert analysts will also use different time frames to analyze price actions in the forex market.